jeremiahreyperez/wood_signspiration_landing/README.md

-# wood_signspiration_landing
+# Wood Signspiration & Creations

-This is a fully responsive landing page for Wood Signspiration & Creations small business.
+Wood Signspiration & Creations is a small family business that makes custom signs and other crafts.

-The page includes a showcase related to the business's product, social media links, and about information.
+This landing page was created to introduce visitors to the business and direct them to Wood Signspiration's social media accounts to learn more about them.

+The page can be visited [here](https://jeremiahreyperez.github.io/wood_signspiration_landing/).